Noorish100/FIR_APP/README.md

 # FIR_APP
-Based on the FIR system in this I made the rest API using spring boot all the data will persist when the user registered FIR
+This project centers around a FIR (First Information Report) system, wherein I have constructed a REST API using the Spring Boot framework.
+The core functionality involves the persistence of data each time a user registers a FIR.

 # <span style="color:green"> Welcome Here!</span>